 4. Skipping regular maintenance session

-By adhering to a regular servicing schedule, not only will you have a safe and dependable vehicle, it could also minimize the chances of nasty surprises and breakdowns.
-Of course, a well maintained car with full services record will also get you a significantly better price when you eventually decide to sell it off.
+By adhering to a regular servicing schedule, not only will you have a safe and dependable vehicle, but it could also minimize the chances of nasty surprises and breakdowns.
+Of course, a well-maintained car with full services record will also get you a significantly better price when you eventually decide to sell it off.

 5. Ignoring suspicious sounds

 Does your car start to make suspicious sounds after some time?
 If you answer ‘yes’ to this, have you taken the car to the service centre for a check?
 If you have not, then you should do it right away.
 Slight creaking sounds and other unusual noises may indicate a malfunction.